 Many important innovations have taken place in the fields of learning and teaching in recent years across the Irish universities.
 Some of these innovations are linked to European and international developments, where Irish universities play an active role in a variety of relevant networks.
 For information about the Bologna Process and its influence on Irish learning and teaching, please click here.
 For further information regarding how Irish universities use their international links to enhance learning and teaching, please click here.

-University Centres for Teaching & Learning
+University centres for learning & teaching:

-- DCU Learning Innovation Unit
+- DCU Teaching Enhancement Unit (TEU);

-- NUIM Centre for Teaching and Learning
+- Maynooth University Centre for Teaching and Learning;

-- TCD Centre for Academic Practice and eLearning (CAPSL)
+- TCD Centre for Academic Practice and eLearning (CAPSL);

-- UCC Academic Support: Teaching and Learning
+- UCC Academic Support: Teaching and Learning;

-- UCD Centre for Teaching and Learning
+- UCD Centre for Teaching and Learning;

-- UL Centre for Teaching and Learning
+- UL Centre for Teaching and Learning (CTL).